Tags and identity

 [ ["size=big", "color=blue"], ["size=small", "color=red"], ["type=admin"], ]

-The web interface provides graphical controls to build these expressions easily, but it is important to understand the concept especially when you are leveraging the command-line tool:
+The web interface provides graphical controls to help you build these expressions easily.

 For example, if you deploy a three-tier application, you may only need:

-In turn, you can create a policy that will allow:
+In turn, you can create a network policy that will allow: